 - In childhood, the woman may have been subjected to eternal chaos and have developed an overwhelming need to fix everything and take care of everyone, being far too willing to take on others’ burdens and emotional problems.
 The denial of the problem is undeniably, Neptune.
 Robin Norwood’s books have received some criticism from feminists and women’s rights groups.
 However, there are highly relevant psychological themes that can be applied to Neptune in relationships.

-- Neptune is “hooked” on these type of relationships and the dream of saving someone and seeking redemption slowly turns into their worst nightmare.
-The waters often turn dark, murky and treacherous, overwhelming and chaotic feelings leave the individual in despair, slowly drowning in misery.
+- Neptune is “hooked” on these types of relationships and the dream of saving someone and seeking redemption slowly turns into their worst nightmare.
+The waters often turn dark, murky, and treacherous.
+Overwhelming and chaotic feelings leave the individual in despair, slowly drowning in misery.
 Neptune has great difficulty seeing what is actually there, so they fall in love with someone who later turns out to be not at all like the person imagined.

 - Not all Neptunian relationships are this complex and co-dependent, but we often wonder why it’s so difficult for a woman to leave an abusive relationship, even when she is given all the help that she needs.
 The powerful emotional compulsion shouldn’t be underestimated, and the woman often commits to such a relationship even if all the warning signs are flashing.
 Those who work with victims of domestic violence understand the frustration of this woman’s compelling attraction to her abuser, and even after all their best efforts to counsel and provide a safe haven, she goes back to him.